SEP 27, 2019

 1 JbLL32X03lLrn5Xwmw82BA

-1. Enroll any of the security key options mentioned in the article above.
+1. Enroll any of the security key options mentioned in the .
 If you enroll at least two security keys, you can then select the Yes, only use Security Keys option.
 This ensures that you can only sign in to your Gemini account with your password and one of your security keys!

 1 K4eiMYNQq4HmMmBsc UpgA